RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #399, #400, #401, #402, #403, #404, #405, #406, #407

+Finally got around to working on my Cat N' Mouse prototype using driftboards and a mech for the cat.
+The scripting system was a massive headache for some reason but we made it through.
+And we discovered that class selectors are weirdly bugged.
+But we made an alternate system.
+Next thing we need to do is rework the spawn system so if you die not to the zone you spawn at a decent time.
+Otherwise the gametype is a lot of fun.
+We want it so when a mouse hits the zone it will give them shields delayed, because we want the mech to have the chance to punish a reckless rush.

 ## #395, #396, #397, #398

 Finally got to setup Sewers for the new Season since they fixed up the